openshift/aws-load-balancer-operator/docs/tutorial.md

 1. Fetch all the subnets that are tagged with the key `kubernetes.io/cluster/$CLUSTER_ID`.
-3. If the subnet has the tag `kubernetes.io/role/internal-elb` then it's an internal subnet.
+2. If the subnet has the tag `kubernetes.io/role/internal-elb` then it's an internal subnet.
-4. Any subnets without the internal subnet tag are automatically classified as public subnets.
+3. Any subnets without the internal subnet tag are automatically classified as public subnets.
-5. The tag `kubernetes.io/role/elb` is added to the public subnets.
+4. The tag `kubernetes.io/role/elb` is added to the public subnets.

+__Note:__

-__Note:__ The operator cannot determine the role correctly if the internal subnet tags are not present on internal subnet.
+* The operator cannot determine the role correctly if the internal subnet tags are not present on internal subnet.
 So if your cluster is installed on User-Provisioned Infrastructure then you should manually tag the subnets with the appropriate role tags and set the subnet tagging policy to `Manual`

+* Additional information for subnet tagging if your cluster is installed on User-Provisioned Infrastructure can be found in [tagging.md](/docs/tagging/tagging.md).

 ### additionalResourceTags